 You may include bespoke components you own or develop.

-The concept behind this, is having a separate component in .NET or Java technology, and then registering its built file (a .dll or .jar) within Bizagi.
+The concept behind this, is having a separate component in .NET and then registering its built file (a .dll) within Bizagi.

 This way, this component's methods can be invoked directly within the Processes' business rules.